 Vapor products include any electronic cigarette, electronic cigar, electronic cigarillo, electronic pipe, or similar product or device, and any vapor cartridge or other container that may contain nicotine in a solution or other form that is intended to be used with or in an e-cigarette, e-cigar, e-cigarillo, e-pipe, or similar product or device.

 These vapor products are defined as a noncombustible product that may contain nicotine and that employs a heating element, power source, chemical, or mechanical means, regardless of shape or size that can be used to produce vapor or aerosol from a solution or other substance.
-It does not include any product that meets the definition of marijuana, useable marijuana, marijuana concentrates, marijuana-infused products, cigarette, or tobacco products (reference definition in RCW 69.50.101).
+It does not include any product that meets the definition of cannabis, useable cannabis, cannabis concentrates, cannabis-infused products, cigarette, or tobacco products (reference definition in RCW 69.50.101).

 If vapor products don’t contain nicotine, are they regulated under the new state vapor